huwenchao/cita-vm/src/riscv/README.md

 # RISCV Executor

 Similar to EVM, but using the RISCV instruction set.
-It uses EVM data structures (Tree, Account, e.g.).

 # RISCV Contract Model: C-Language